quincyjo/scala-json-path/README.md

 Parsing and serialization of JSONPaths handles escape sequences as specified in [RFC 9535](https://tools.ietf.org/html/rfc9535) section 3.1.1.

-When defining a name selector via the AST, the provided string is accepted as is and is not processed further.
+When defining a name selector via the ADT, the provided string is accepted as is and is not processed further.
 If for some reason processing of escapes is required on a `String` in code, the API is exposed via the `StringEscapes` object.

 ```
 scala> StringEscapes.processEscapes(s"\\\"") // Literal '\"'
 val res0: Either[InvalidStringEncoding, ValueAt[String]] = Right(ValueAt(",0,\"))

-scala> JsonPathParser.parse("$['\\\"']") // Parse a JSONPath from a string, handling escapes
+scala> JsonPathParser.default.parse("$['\\\"']") // Parse a JSONPath from a string, handling escapes
 val res1: ParseResult[JsonPath] = Parsed($['"'])

 scala> JsonPath.Attribute("\t") // Raw tab character passed to an Attribute, is not processed.